 Torsten Reimer appointed University Librarian and Dean of the University Library

 Torsten Reimer, Head of Content and Research Services at the British Library, has been named University Librarian and Dean of the University Library, Provost Ka Yee C. Lee announced on December 10.
-His appointment begins March 15, 2022.
+His appointment will begin later this academic year.

 In his current role at the British Library, Reimer ensures that contemporary collections and research services meet the needs of in-person and online international users of one of the world’s largest research libraries.
 A member of the strategic leadership team, he oversees content and research services strategies, contemporary acquisitions, content processing (including legal deposit), digital collection preservation and management, and related scholarly infrastructures.
 Reimer is the British Library’s strategic expert for scholarly communications, including open access, research data, and alternative publishing models.